SMTG-Bham/doped/docs/Tips.rst

 :meth:`~doped.thermodynamics.DefectThermodynamics.get_dopability_limits()`,
 :meth:`~doped.thermodynamics.DefectThermodynamics.get_doping_windows()` and
 :meth:`~doped.thermodynamics.DefectThermodynamics.get_transition_levels()` methods for
-:class:`~doped.thermodynamics.DefectThermodynamics` objects, and the :attr:`~doped.chemical_potentials.CompetingPhasesAnalyzer.formation_energy_df` attribute and :meth:`~doped.chemical_potentials.CompetingPhasesAnalyzer.calculate_chempots()` method for :class:`~doped.chemical_potentials.CompetingPhasesAnalyzer`.
-As mentioned in the tutorials, these ``DataFrame`` objects can be output to ``csv`` (or ``json``, ``xlsx`` etc., see the ``pandas`` API docs `here <https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html>`__) using the ``to_csv``/ ``to_json`` methods:
+|DefectThermodynamics| objects, and the
+:attr:`~doped.chemical_potentials.CompetingPhasesAnalyzer.formation_energy_df` attribute and
+:meth:`~doped.chemical_potentials.CompetingPhasesAnalyzer.calculate_chempots()` method for
+|CompetingPhasesAnalyzer|.
+As mentioned in the tutorials, these
+``DataFrame`` objects can be output to ``csv`` (or ``json``, ``xlsx`` etc., see the ``pandas`` API docs `here <https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html>`__) using the ``to_csv``/ ``to_json`` methods: